Quantum Entanglement, Stratified Spaces, and Topological Matter: Towards Entanglement-Sensitive Langlands Data

-We extended the analysis to multi orbital embeddings.
-In that case the curvature‑weighted coherence becomes a matrix and equal split rank one witnesses probe matrix entries through simple sinusoidal scans in the witness phase.
-The observed Levi types are controlled by the rank of the off‑diagonal witness block, which fixes the sign ranks of the restricted sign operator and determines the structure group on the reduced bundle.
+We extended the analysis to multi-orbital embeddings.
+In that case the curvature-weighted coherence becomes a matrix and equal-split rank-one witnesses probe matrix entries through simple sinusoidal scans in the witness phase.
+The observed Levi types are controlled by the rank of the off-diagonal witness block, which fixes the sign ranks of the restricted sign operator and determines the structure group on the reduced bundle.
 The $S$‑filtered geometric response satisfies sharp bounds.
 We also introduced the $S$-filtered QFI and explored its relation to the conventional QFI.
-These results show that the witness filter cleanly resolves the portion of the geometric response supported by inter‑orbital or inter‑sublattice coherence, which implies that sheafification preserves within patches while discarding global obstructions.
+These results show that the witness filter cleanly resolves the portion of the geometric response supported by inter-orbital or inter-sublattice coherence.

-The consistency between analytical expectations and numerical results validates the use of witness‑filtered constructions for probing entanglement, viewed as a geometric obstruction.
+The analytical identities, combined with the numerical case study, demonstrate the usefulness of witness-filtered constructions as a reorganization of standard geometric data that keeps track of coherence.
+Hecke modifications provide a concise description of quantized jumps across the singular stratum, while the broader Langlands perspective should be regarded as a mathematical direction for future work rather than as a result proved here.